cherryot02/SQL-Injections/Following-steps.md

 > [!NOTE]
-> Please do not do this at home, this is just documentations of how I did the lab. <br />
-> Also, I worked on this in early 2024.
+> I suggest doing these in a VM.